angelfloreschicago/AngelPortfolio/README.md

 - Contact: Holds contact info with clickable link to GitHub.
 - Footer: Holds link to take you back to the top of the page.

+## Recent Updates
+4/16/2021: Updated portfolio with recent projects and added new clckable images.
+           Added link to personal resume and changed font color of links.
+           Added alt description to images.
+           Added an image of myself in the about me section.

 ## Link
 https://angelfloreschicago.github.io/hw2-portfolio/